Train for a Career as a Medical Office Manager

 - Individual resume and cover letter review, tips, and advice

-- Vouchers for both the CMAA and CEHRS certification exams upon graduation (a $210 value)
+- Vouchers for the CMAA, CEHRS, and CBCS certification exams upon completion (a $345 value)

-Your enrollment includes everything you will need to train for a successful career as a medical administrative assistant.
-Your enrollment includes:
+Your program includes everything you will need to train for a successful career as a medical office manager.
+Your training includes:

 - Complete ebook library